Invariant universality for quandles and fields: Invariant universality

 \begin{question}[{\cite[Question~6.3]{CamMarMot}}] Is there a natural pair \((P,E)\) which is not invariantly universal but for which \(P\) is a complete analytic quasi-order? \end{question}

-We stress the word ``natural'' --- although examples of such pairs are known, none of them consists of relations defined over a space of mathematical objects.
+We stress the word ``natural'' --- although examples of such pairs are known, none of them consists of relations that arise in other contexts defined over a space of mathematical objects.
 Our results show that the specific examples of quandle embedding and of field embedding for fields of characteristic not equal to 2 (each with the equivalence relation of isomorphism) do not furnish examples for an affirmative answer to Question~\ref{CMMRQ63}.